aemonge/aemonge/cheatsheet.md

 test()
 ```

-## Null or empty variables which are going to be ignored, but fetch through pair
+## Null or empty variables which get ignored, but fetch through pair

 ```python
 def pair():